Weight Control & Weight Loss: The Role Steam May Play in Your Health Journey

 How steam therapy helps: Sessions in a steam may help your diet remain effective by promoting a detox effect in your body.
 That’s because some foods, even organic fruits and vegetables, contain heavy metals that are present in topsoil after years of pesticide and other farming methods.
 Also, some food containers are marred with “endocrine disruptors,” such as BPI, that can affect your body fat levels.
 These endocrine disruptors are also present in some suntan lotions and cosmetics.

-The good news is that regular visits in a steam shower can help you remove these toxins from your body.
+The good news is that regular visits in a steam shower may help you remove these toxins from your body.
 Research has found that these dangerous chemicals can leave your body through the sweating mechanism promoted by steam, which reaches deep into your pores and beyond.
 This cleansing process may help rid your body of harmful elements that promote weight gain, even if you eat healthy.
-Sweating in a steam shower can help clear excess sodium from your body, which also helps reduce hypertension.
+Sweating in a steam shower may help clear excess sodium from your body, which also helps reduce hypertension.

 Exercise regularly.
 You don’t have to be a CrossFit warrior to reap the benefits of physical activity.
 While there’s conflicting research on what is the best exercise for weight loss, the science is clear that too much sedentary behavior is bad for your health and your waistline.
 You have to get moving, even if it’s just a daily stroll around the neighborhood.